-Origin: altered (after Palmyra) ; from Portuguese palmeira ; from palma ; from Classical Latin palm
+Origin of palmyraaltered (after Palmyra) from Portuguese palmeira from palma from L, palm

 Origin of palmyraAlteration (influenced by Palmyra ) of Portuguese palmeira from palma palm tree from Latin; see palm 2.

 - An ancient city of central Syria northeast of Damascus.
 Said to have been built by Solomon, it prospered under the Romans until it was partially destroyed by the emperor Aurelian after a people's revolt in AD 273.

 - A city of western New York southeast of Rochester on the Erie Canal.
 Joseph Smith founded the Mormon Church here in 1830.x